PyTables/PyTables/doc/source/usersguide/tutorials.rst

     >>> fileh.root.anarray is one
     True

-It was just moved to the the hidden group and back again, that's all!
+It was just moved to the hidden group and back again, that's all!
 That's kind of fun, so we are going to do the same with /anotherarray::

     >>> fileh.redo()